zzzhan/grunt-dotpl/README.md

 #### options.tpl
 Type: `String`

-A string value that is the pate of template file.
+A string value that is the path of the template file.

 #### options.renderer
 Type: `Function`